Before Leaving to Study Abroad

 Every culture has an idea of what is considered “polite,” what is considered “informal” and what is considered “rude.”
 These fine shades of social behavior take years to learn, even for natives; don’t be discouraged if it takes you a while to adjust to these norms.
 Indeed, some people, even in their own cultures, never quite get the hang of these distinctions.
 Examples of things Americans do that may be considered rude in some other cultures are pointing, smiling at strangers, asking personal questions, teasing, shouting and calling people by their first names.

-Senses of humor differ drastically from culture to culture.
+Sense of humor differs drastically from culture to culture.
 What may be funny to you is not always going to be funny to an Australian, for example.
 Conversely, what an Australian considers hilarious, you may find downright rude or offensive.
 Be careful about what you joke about overseas, and observe the joking behaviors of your friends.
 Learn from other people’s mistakes!
 If a joke about the Queen Mother gets a friend of yours a mouthful of teeth in a London pub, remember not to make the same kind of jokes.
 Again, it is best to err on the side of caution when it comes to humor.

 Topics of conversation